danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/gitlab_dotcom/base/gitlab_dotcom_base_docs.md

+{% docs gitlab_dotcom_gitlab_subscriptions %}

+Base model for Gitlab.com gitlab_subscriptions.
+These are the plan subscriptions for the gitlab.com product, as opposed to the `subscriptions` table (no prefix) which deals with subscribing to issues and merge requests.

+{% enddocs %}

 {% docs visibility_documentation %}
 This content will be masked for privacy in one of the following conditions:
  * If this is an issue, and the issue is set to `confidential`